djeada/Statistics-Notes/notes/time_series/dynamic_regression.md

 y_t=2+1.0x_t+0.5x_{t-1}+n_t.
 $$

+When $x_t=4$ and $x_{t-1}=2$, the regression mean is

+$$
+2+4+1=7.
+$$

-When $x_t=4$ and $x_{t-1}=2$, the regression mean is $2+4+1=7$.
-For forecasting, that calculation is valid only if both predictor values would be available at the forecast origin.
-A realized future temperature, exchange rate, or policy variable may need its own forecast.
+For forecasting, that calculation is valid only if the required predictor values would be available at the forecast origin.
+A realized future temperature, exchange rate, or policy variable may itself need to be forecast.

 ![Dynamic regression with serially correlated errors](../../assets/time_series/student/16_dynamic_regression.png)

+The figure separates two sources of structure: the regression mean follows an external predictor, while serial dependence remains in the errors around that mean.
+Dynamic regression models both pieces rather than forcing the predictor to explain all temporal dependence.

 Dynamic regression combines explanatory variables with time-series structure.
-It is useful when the target depends on external predictors but ordinary regression leaves autocorrelated residuals.
+It is useful when the target depends on external predictors but an ordinary regression leaves autocorrelated residuals.

 A basic model is